mpfi-dsp/GoldDigger/README.md

 # GoldDigger Server

 This repository contains the code to have a working local server for GoldDigger.
-Gold Digger runs via Django Webserver and currently has static IP of 10.203.1.222 assigned Machine Name is DS-LAB-WS04.
+Gold Digger runs via Django Webserver and currently has static IP of 10.203.1.222 assigned - the Machine Name is DS-LAB-WS04.
-Make sure config.py in the /scripts folder has the correct IP address.
+Make sure config.py in the /scripts folder has the correct IP address and image folder path.

 ## Installation Instructions: